 Core Curriculum Courses

-The courses that are listed on this site have been approved for inclusion in an institution’s core curriculum.
+The courses listed on this site have been approved for inclusion in an institution’s core curriculum.
 No institutional representative may approve course substitutions or waivers of the institution's core curriculum requirements for any currently enrolled student, with certain exceptions noted in Coordinating Board rules Chapter 4.28 (k).
 All common core courses are grouped in eight Foundational Component Areas and one Component Area Option.
-Each Foundational Component Area has a maximum number of Semester Credit Hours (SCH) required.
+Each Foundational Component Area has a maximum number of semester credit hours required.

-The completed core curriculum is exactly 42 SCH.Links of Interest
+The completed core curriculum is exactly 42 semester credit hours.